Weight Loss Medication

 What about other health benefits you might have gained on Ozempic?

 The effects on other health markers show mixed results.
-Some improvements in cholesterol and triglyceride levels are partially maintained even after weight regain, meaning that not all cardiovascular benefits are lost.
+Some improvements in cholesterol and triglyceride levels are partially maintained even after weight regain.
+This means that not all cardiovascular benefits are lost.

-In contrast, blood pressure benefits are typically not maintained – most people's blood pressure returns to pre-treatment levels after stopping
+In contrast, blood pressure benefits typically aren't maintained.
+Most people's blood pressure returns to pre-treatment levels after stopping.

 Why is weight regain common after stopping Ozempic?

-With Ozempic, you're also losing the medication's appetite-suppressing effects, which help you eat less.
+With Ozempic, you're also losing the medication's appetite-suppressing effects.
 When those effects disappear, it's biologically normal to experience increased hunger and potentially eat more.

 Is Ozempic a lifelong medication?